 A cumulative grade point average of 2.00 (“C”) is required for all Drake University work attempted for a degree, including major department work, departmental courses, and the combined departmental and related courses.
 A transfer student must have a cumulative GPA of 2.00 on all work attempted at Drake University.

-Seniors in their last two semesters of undergraduate study have the possibility of taking graduate work to round out a partial enrollment that completes all undergraduate requirements.
+Seniors in their last two semesters of bachelor's degree study have the possibility of taking graduate work to round out a partial enrollment that completes all undergraduate requirements.
 See the Graduate Catalog for further information.

-Undergraduates earning two or more bachelor's degrees concurrently need to successfully complete the requirements for each degree and major.
-The total credit minimum is 124 (excluding Doctor of Pharmacy degree).
+Students earning two or more bachelor's degrees concurrently need to successfully complete the requirements for each degree and major.
+The total credit minimum is 120 (excluding Doctor of Pharmacy degree).

-Furthermore, the Drake graduate who returns for a second undergraduate degree must complete requirements for the second major/degree; this student does not need to complete Drake Curriculum general education requirements and has no minimum number of credits required.
+Drake graduates who return for an additional undergraduate degree must apply for a different bachelor's degree and complete the requirements for the second major and degree; this student does not need to complete the Drake Curriculum First Year Seminar or Area of Inquiry general education requirements and has no minimum number of credits required.

 The information in this catalog does not constitute a contract between the university and the student.
 The university reserves the right to make changes in curricula, admission policies and processes, tuition and financial aid, academic standards and guidelines, student services and any other regulations or policies set forth in this catalog without giving prior notice.